Search for boosted dark matter with high-Z material in underground experiments: Mass splitting for the light DM

-where $X$ is a dark photon mediator, $f$ is the SM fermion with charge $Q_f$, $\epsilon$ is the mixing parameter between the $U(1)_Y$ and $U(1)_D$ gauge fields, $D_\mu=\partial_\mu + ig_D X_\mu$ is the covariant derivative with dark coupling parameter $g_D$, $\phi=(\phi_1+i\phi_2)/\sqrt{2}$ is the light complex scalar in Eq. \ref{equ:contact_DM}.
-The dark photon mass term results from a spontaneous $U(1)_D$ breaking, whose detailed realization is not specified here.
-Additionally, the last term in Eq. \ref{equ:lagr} explicitly violates $U(1)_D$ and causes a mass splitting for $\phi$.
-To see this, substituting $\phi_{1,2}$ for $\phi$ to obtain
+where $X$ is a dark photon mediating the force between the usual and dark sectors, $f$ is the SM fermion with charge $Q_f$, $\epsilon$ is the mixing parameter between the $U(1)_Y$ and $U(1)_D$ gauge fields, $D_\mu=\partial_\mu + ig_D X_\mu$ is the covariant derivative with dark coupling parameter $g_D$, $\psi$ is the light fermion in Eq. \ref{equ:contact_DM}, and $\psi^c$ is its charge-conjugate field.
+The dark photon mass term may result from a spontaneous $U(1)_D$ breaking, whose detailed realization is not specified here.
+The last two terms in Eq. \ref{equ:lagr} are the Dirac and Majorana mass terms, with the latter explicitly violating $U(1)_D$ and causing a mass splitting for $\psi$.
+To see this, substituting $(\psi_{1}\pm\psi_{2})/\sqrt{2}$ (where $\psi_{1,2}$ are two Majorana fermion fields) for $\psi$ and $\psi^c$ respectively to obtain

-It is evident that two real scalars ($\phi_1$ and $\phi_2$) emerge, with mass $m_1=\sqrt{\mu^2 +\rho^2}$ and $m_2=\sqrt{\mu^2 -\rho^2}$, respectively.
-It is also possible to achieve a similar mass splitting for a fermionic dark matter by the presence of Majorana mass terms \cite{Excited_DM}, but the scalar model we are studying will be general enough to cover similar kinematics.
+where $m_1 = m_D+m_M$ and $m_2 = m_D-m_M$.
+It is evident that two Majorana dark fermions emerge with different masses.
+It is also possible to achieve a similar mass splitting for a scalar dark matter by the presence of a similar $U(1)_D$ violating mass term \cite{Excited_DM}, but the fermion model we are studying will be general enough to cover similar kinematics.

-We consider the mass degeneracy case where $m_A\simeq m_1$, so that $\phi_A$ predominantly decays into $\phi_2$, and the excited state $\phi_1$ can be hardly produced at Super-K.
+We consider the mass degeneracy case where $m_A\simeq m_1$, so that $\psi_A$ predominantly decays into $\psi_2$, and the cases in which the excited state $\psi_1$ can be hardly produced at Super-K.